LeomPina/A_Study_on_Video_Games_Sales/README.md

 ### User Requirements

 1. To answer the previous questions, user requirements that show what the user needs to visualize are defined below:
-  a.
-A good view would be a bar plot that shows the value of the global sales for the publishers that present the highest values.
+  * A good view would be a bar plot that shows the value of the global sales for the publishers that present the highest values.
-  b.
-A filter could also be used to select just the top 10 publishers.
+  * A filter could also be used to select just the top 10 publishers.
-  c.
-The user can highlight the most profitable publisher by creating a new calculated field.
+  * The user can highlight the most profitable publisher by creating a new calculated field.
-3.
+2.